leblancfg/autocrop/README.md

       source                Image file, or '-' to read image bytes from stdin.

     options:
-      -h, --help            Show this help message and exit -v, --version         Show program's version number and exit --verbose             Write timings and basic processing details to stderr -n, --no-resize       Do not resize images to the specified width and height, but instead use the original image's pixels.
+      -h, --help            show this help message and exit -V, --version         show program's version number and exit -v, --verbose         Write timings and basic processing details to stderr -n, --no-resize       Do not resize images to the specified width and height, but instead use the original image's pixels.
-      -o, -p, --output, --path OUTPUT
+      -o, --output, -p, --path OUTPUT
                             Output file, or output directory for a single input image.
 If omitted, cropped image bytes are written to stdout.
       -w, --width WIDTH     Width of cropped files in px.
 Default=500 -H, --height HEIGHT   Height of cropped files in px.
 Default=500 --facePercent FACEPERCENT